azurepocmain/fabricpocmain.github.io/articles/spark_job_livy_notebook_runtime_evaluation_api_invocations.md

 _______________________________________________________________________________________

-**Spark Job Definition Runtime Metrics**
+**Spark Job Definition Runtime Metrics:**

-The total execution duration of the Spark Job Definition via API call was recorded at  `2 minutes and 45` seconds as we can see below.
+The total execution duration of the Spark Job Definition via API call was recorded at  `2 minutes and 45 seconds` as we can see below.

 ![image](https://github.com/user-attachments/assets/9c6a41a7-8838-4337-afcb-13ee279ca1e0)